Combinatorial modifications of Reeb graphs and the realization problem: Realization theorem

 In the case (a) by Lemma \ref{lemma:product_triad-cancellation_of_handles} and by modifications (8) and (9) we can reduce $\Gamma$ to a graph without $v$.

-For the case (b1) suppose that $e$ is an edge incoming to $w$ (the second case when $e$ outcomes from $w$ is analogus) Let $u_1$ and $u_2$ be other adjacent vertices of $w$ and let $\Gamma_1$, $\Gamma_2$ be connected components (except $\{v\}$) of a graph obtained from $\Gamma$ by removing $w$ and incident edges.
+For the case (b1) suppose that $e$ is an edge incoming to $w$ (the second case when $e$ outgoes from $w$ is analogous) Let $u_1$ and $u_2$ be other vertices adjacent to $w$ and let $\Gamma_1$, $\Gamma_2$ be connected components (except $\{v\}$) of a graph obtained from $\Gamma$ by removing $w$ and incident edges.
 Define $\Gamma'$ as an oriented graph obtained from $-\Gamma_1$ (i.e. $\Gamma_1$ with reverse orientation) and from $\Gamma_2$ by joining $u_1$ and $u_2$ by an edge $e'$.
 Figure \ref{figure:proper_vertices} shows the situation schematically.
-It has one less vertex of degree $1$ than $\Gamma$, so by the induction hypothesis and Step 2. (since $\Gamma'$ may not be primitive) there exists a simple Morse function $f'$ on $M$ which realizes~$\Gamma'$.
+It has one vertex of degree $1$ less than $\Gamma$, so by the induction hypothesis and Step 2. (since $\Gamma'$ may not be primitive) there exists a simple Morse function $f'$ on $M$ that realizes~$\Gamma'$.